leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/modifiers/color/opacity.rst

    and a shift greater than 1.0 make the points more opaque than originally.

    Sets value to 2.0 makes the points alpha fully opaque.

-Mode
-   The color transformation will be applied on the stroke and/or the fill color.

-   Stroke and Fill, Stroke, Fill

 Influence Filters